quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   packets the recipient of this frame can receive without sending an immediate acknowledgment.
 An immediate acknowledgement is sent when more than this number of ack-eliciting packets have been received, so value of 0 results in an immediate acknowledgement.
-If an endpoint receives an ACK-Eliciting Threshold value that is larger than the maximum value the endpoint can represent, the endpoint MUST use the largest representable value instead.
+An endpoint might use a local representation for this value that is smaller than 64 bits for optimization purposes.
+If it does so, and if it receives an ACK-Eliciting Threshold value that is larger than the maximum value it can represent locally, the endpoint can use the largest representable value instead.

 Request Max Ack Delay: